 - He would be nothing but encouraging.

-- I only had to tow the caravan when I wanted to; there would be no conversations where he complained he had to do the towing and I wasn’t doing my share, at least not until I had a fair number of caravan towing hours under my belt.
+- I only had to tow the caravan when I wanted to until I had a fair number of caravan towing hours under my belt.

 First Tow Your Caravan A Short Distance On A Quiet Road

-Also these planned short tows meant I could stop towing within a short distance before my confidence took any kind of hit.
+I also got used to using the towing mirrors and learned how the caravan follows behind.
+The short tows meant I could stop towing within a short distance before my confidence took any hit.

 Use Advisory Speed Limits

 Until I started towing our caravan, I did not realise how useful the yellow advisory speed signs could be.
 Often too slow when driving just a car, yellow advisory speed signs are spot on the speeds you should be doing while towing, especially around bends.

 The signs significantly reduced how stressed I felt towing initially when I was learning to judge my speed.